India regulator 'draws a blank' in foreign links probe into Adani, shares rise | Law-Order

 India regulator 'draws a blank' in foreign links probe into Adani, shares rise

-India's markets watchdog has "drawn a blank" in investigations into suspected violations in overseas investments in the Adani group and pursuing the case could be a "journey without a destination", a court-appointed panel said.
+India's markets watchdog has "drawn a blank" in investigations into suspected violations in overseas investments in the Adani group and its ongoing pursuit of the case could be a "journey without a destination", a court-appointed panel said.
+The court initially wanted it done by May 2.
+SEBI is investigating alleged breach of related-party transaction rules, public shareholding norms and share price manipulation.

 - Country: